Reefer Madness: Preservation and copyright status

-In 2020, a second restoration was produced by the Library of Congress in 4K from the original 35mm film elements.

 Reception and legacy

 Reefer Madness is considered to be a cult classic and one of the most popular examples of a midnight movie.
 Its fans enjoy the film for the same unintentionally campy production values that made it a hit in the 1970s.

 The review aggregation website Rotten Tomatoes reported a 39% approval rating with an average rating of 4.4/10 based on 26 reviews.
 Metacritic, on the other hand, assigned a score of 70 out of 100, based on 4 critics, which suggests "generally favorable reviews".

 The Los Angeles Times has claimed that Reefer Madness was the first film that a generation embraced as "the worst."
 Leonard Maltin has called it "the granddaddy of all 'Worst' movies."
-Las Vegas CityLife named it the "worst ever" runner-up to Plan 9 from Outer Space, and AMC described it as "one of the worst movies ever made."
+Las Vegas CityLife named it the "worst ever" runner-up to Plan 9 from Outer Space.

-Adaptations
+Adaptations and parodies

 The song "Reefer Madness" by space rock band Hawkwind is featured on their 1976 album Astounding Sounds, Amazing Music.

+The song "Reefer Madness" by Australian rock band The Screaming Jets is featured on their self-titled 1995 album.

 A 1992 stage adaptation by Sean Abley first opened in Chicago.

 Clips from the film appear in the video for "Smoke the Sky", a song by American rock band Mötley Crüe from their self-titled 1994 album, with lyrics concerning marijuana use.

 The film was satirized in an eponymous 1998 stage musical, later adapted as a 2005 television movie musical featuring Alan Cumming, Kristen Bell, Christian Campbell, and Ana Gasteyer.

 The colorized DVD release featured a comedic audio commentary by writer, comedian and actor Michael J. Nelson of Mystery Science Theater 3000 and RiffTrax (later Mike would be joined by Kevin Murphy and Bill Corbett in live and studio versions).

 The video game L.A.
-Noire includes a case, available as DLC, titled "Reefer Madness".
+Noire includes a case available as DLC titled "Reefer Madness", centered around LAPD Detective Lieutenant Cole Phelps investigating a conspiracy by Mexican pushers and a crooked factory owner to sell marijuana by hiding it in soup cans, before raiding the headquarters of the pushers' "boss" and busting the operation.

+The interlude of the song "It Could Be Better" by singer Left at London features a sample of the movie.